 Lions claim first-round sweep of Bearcats in MIAA tourney

-May 4—It took No. 2 Missouri Southern's offense a little time to get going on Saturday at Warren Turner Field as the Lions played in Game 2 of their first-round series against No. 7 Northwest Missouri State in the MIAA tournament.
+May 6—It took No. 2 Missouri Southern's offense a little time to get going on Saturday at Warren Turner Field as the Lions played in game two of their first-round series against No. 7 Northwest Missouri State in the MIAA tournament.

 Trailing 3-0 in the home half of the fifth, MSSU needed to get something going in the second half of the game if it wanted to make a comeback.